 Wadsworth is a medium-sized city located in the state of Ohio.
 With a population of 21,860 people and five constituent neighborhoods, Wadsworth is the 76th largest community in Ohio.

 Wadsworth real estate is some of the most expensive in Ohio, although Wadsworth house values don't compare to the most expensive real estate in the U.S.

-Wadsworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Wadsworth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wadsworth are a mix of both white- and blue-collar jobs.
 Overall, Wadsworth is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wadsworth who work in office and administrative support (13.14%), management occupations (11.91%), and sales jobs (11.07%).

 Also of interest is that Wadsworth has more people living here who work in computers and math than 95% of the places in the US.

 The overall education level of Wadsworth citizens is substantially higher than the typical US community, as 33.05% of adults in Wadsworth have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Wadsworth in 2010 was $28,242, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $112,968 for a family of four.
 However, Wadsworth contains both very wealthy and poor people as well.